oconnor663/bao/docs/spec.md

 for finalization.
 That's no space benefit for an fanout of 4 (the 3 subtree hashes per level described above were also 96 bytes), but it's independent of the fanout, so larger fanouts could benefit from reduced stack depth without increasing the storage per level any further.
-Conceptually at infinite fanout, there would be no stack at all, just the single incremental state of the root node.
+Conceptually at unlimited fanout (again like KangarooTwelve), there would be no stack at all, just the single incremental state of the root node.

 Ultimately this space optimization is too niche to justify shaping the entire Bao design around it.
 Without a specific platform in mind, it's hard to say how